nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **Q**: When should I use the `:list` command?
 <br>
 **A**: The `:list` command resets the display of the exercise list, displaying all the exercise entries in the system (in the order the entries were input in the system).
-This can be used after commands such as `:find` or `:range` are used to change the display list.
+This can be used after commands, such as `:find` or `:range` are used to change the display list.

 **Q**: Can I change the name of my uniquely registered exercise?
 <br>